Highlights: UK ministers quit over Brexit draft, pound and bank stocks tumble, May vows to fight

 - The cost of insuring exposure to Britain’s sovereign debt rose to its highest level in almost two years.
 British gilt yields plunged.

 - Environment Secretary and Brexit advocate Michael Gove is willing to replace Raab as Brexit secretary only if he can renegotiate the deal and a Nov.
-25 EU summit to endorse it is scrapped, the Daily Telegraph’s deputy political editor tweeted, adding that Gove is still weighing up whether to quit the cabinet.
+25 EU summit to endorse it is scrapped, the Daily Telegraph’s deputy political editor tweeted.

+- A Times reporter quoted a source saying May’s office expected Gove to quit the cabinet on Thursday.

 - May said she would will announce cabinet appointments in due course.